 My interests are particularly history, heritage buildings, music and the countryside.

-For details of my public tours please http://seewww.verity-touristguide.eventbrite.com
+For details of my public tours, mostly in Coventry, please http://seewww.verity-touristguide.eventbrite.com

 |Countryside walking (hiking).
 I have the Lowland Leader Award, awarded through the Mountain Training Scheme and have a Silver Award through the National Navigation Award Scheme.
 Also an outdoor First Aid Certificate (skills which I hope that I will not need to use)|